catid/calico/README.md

 can be used for UDP-based or TCP-based protocols.
 It uses the most efficient and portable methods available for speed, and it is also optimized for low
 overhead: Only 11 bytes per datagram or 8 bytes per stream message.
-Calico rejects invalid messages as quickly as possible -- roughly 4x faster than normal decryption.
+Calico rejects invalid messages as quickly as possible -- roughly 2x faster than normal decryption.

+Calico implements Authenticated Encryption with Associated Data (AEAD) using a similar construction Langley's proposal for using ChaCha20 with Poly1305 for TLS [4].

 Calico does not provide key agreement.
 See the [Tabby](https://github.com/catid/tabby) library for an efficient and portable implementation of key agreement.
 Calico also does not open any sockets for you - It only encodes and decodes the data.
 Calico does not consume any randomness to operate.

-Calico uses Chacha-20 for key expansion, ChaCha-14 for encryption, and VMAC for message authentication.

 ## Benchmarks